 Jesus knew God’s will for His life.
 He walked in God’s will daily.
 We see examples of Jesus in the Temple, getting away alone to pray, spending time fasting to seek God’s Will.
 Jesus turned down opportunities because He knew they were not part of God’s Plan for His life.

-Not only did Jesus know God’s will, but Jesus also Trusted the Will of God for His Life.
+Not only did Jesus know the will of God, but Jesus also trusted the will of God for His life.

 Have you ever heard these?
 They are some of my least favorite Trusting God quotes or statements: